alex1031/imc_prosperity_code/README.md

-# imc_prosperity_code
-Code used for imc_prosperity, including jupyter notebooks for backtesting
+# Code for IMC Prosperity Challenge